Refinance rates were mixed, but one key rate decreased.

 15-year fixed refinance

-The average for a 15-year refi is currently running at 3.99 percent, up 2 basis points over the last week.
+The 15-year fixed refi average rate is now 3.49 percent, up 7 basis points since the same time last week.

-Monthly payments on a 15-year fixed refinance at that rate will cost around $740 per $100,000 borrowed.
-Yes, that payment is much bigger than it would be on a 30-year mortgage, but it comes with some big advantages: You’ll come out thousands of dollars ahead over the life of the loan in total interest paid and build equity much faster.
+Monthly payments on a 15-year fixed refinance at that rate will cost around $714 per $100,000 borrowed.
+The bigger payment may be a little harder to find room for in your monthly budget than a 30-year mortgage payment would, but it comes with some big advantages: You’ll save thousands of dollars over the life of the loan in total interest paid and build equity much more quickly.

 10-year fixed refinance

-The average rate for a 10-year fixed-refinance loan is 3.98 percent, up 8 basis points from a week ago.
+The average rate for a 10-year fixed-refinance loan is 3.49 percent, up 6 basis points since the same time last week.

 Where rates are headed